Small vessel disease

 0 images remaining

-Marked periventricular and deep white matter ischaemic changes.
+Marked periventricular and deep white matter ischemic changes.

-No acute infarct or haemorrhage.
+No acute infarct or hemorrhage.
 No extra-axial collections or hydrocephalus.

 7mm hyperdense cystic structure over Foramen of Monro unchanged from previous imaging - likely colloid cyst.